Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

 ## Xray server

-Depending on your Jira version, you may either need to use *Personal Access Tokens* (PATs) for authenticating against Xray, or *Basic Authentication* using your Jira username and password.
+Depending on your Jira version, you may either need to use *Personal Access Tokens* (PATs) to authenticate to Xray, or *Basic Authentication* using your Jira username and password.

 !!! tip
     If you do not know which one you should be using, simply try PAT authentication first.